-V. Pension Eligibility and Personal Income Share
+V. Pension-eligibility and Personal Income Share

-The household models that have informed the questions that this paper addresses are based on the assumption that bargaining power, and specifically individual income, affects decisionmaking in the household.
+The household models that have informed the questions that this paper addresses are based on the assumption that bargaining power, and specifically individual income, affects decision-making in the household.
 Otherwise, the pension should not necessarily have an effect on how decisions are made in the household.
-However, if the interpretation of the result that women's decision-making power increases when they are pension eligible is to be guided by these theories, then the non-result in the case of pension eligible men becomes puzzling.
-Given that men also experience a discontinuous increase in pension receipt at their age of eligibility (Figure 1b), this increase in income should also increase their decision-making power.17
+However, if the interpretation of the result that women's decision-making power increases when they are pension-eligible is to be guided by these theories, then the nonresult in the case of pension-eligible men becomes puzzling.
+Given that men also experience a discontinuous increase in pension receipt at their age of eligibility (Figure 1b), this increase in income should also increase their decision-making power.
+17

-It is instructive therefore to understand whether or not individual income is actually the channel through which the impact on female decision making is operating.
-First, I examine whether or not individual income is correlated with decision making in the household.
+It is instructive therefore to understand whether or not individual income is actually the channel through which the impact on female decision-making is operating.
+First, I examine whether individual income is correlated with decision-making in the household.
 Using the reports of individually earned income from the NIDS Wave 1 adult surveys, for each older adult I calculate his or her personal income share (the percentage of total household income that he or she reports individually including pension income).
-Figure 3 graphs the mean value of the primary decision maker for day-to-day purchases indicator variable against this personal income share variable in five percentage point bins by gender.18 There is a clear relationship between income share and decision making for both men and women, and the relationship holds regardless of pension eligibility (not shown).^{19,20}
+Figure 3 graphs the mean value of the primary decision-maker for day-to-day purchases indicator variable against this personal income share variable in five percentage point bins by gender.
+18 There is a clear relationship between income share and decision-making for both men and women, and the relationship holds regardless of pension-eligibility (not shown). ^{19,20}

-This strong relationship between income share and decision-making power draws a clear line to why there are strong impacts of the pension on decision making, at least for women.
-Consequently, we should also see a discontinuity in income share at the age of pension eligibility.
+This strong relationship between income share and decision-making power draws a clear line to why there are strong impacts of the pension on decision-making, at least for women.
+Consequently, we also should see a discontinuity in income share at the age of pension-eligibility.
 In Figure 4 I plot the mean of the elderly individual's income share by age and the regression line, again estimated on either side of the age discontinuity.
-Corresponding regression results are presented in columns 1 through 4 of online Appendix Table 5.
-The discontinuity is clear and striking in the female sample and provides a convincing channel through which the increase in decision making occurs.
+Corresponding regression results are presented in Columns 1-4 of online Appendix Table 5.
+The discontinuity is clear and striking in the female sample and provides a convincing channel through which the increase in decision-making occurs.
 Statistical significance is confirmed by the regression results and the coefficient on eligibility is statistically significantly different for men and women.
-However, there is no clear increase at age 65 in the male sample, and the estimated regression coefficients are small, negative, and not statistically significant.
-This pattern of increased personal income share with female eligibility is additionally repeated in NIDS Waves 2 and 3 (Wave 2 results are in columns 1 to 3 of Table 6.
-Wave 3 results not shown).
-This robustness to survey wave is important as income measurement should not be vulnerable to the changes in survey protocols that have affected the decision making variable.
-If household decision making is determined in part through income control then this lack of increase in men's income share provides an explanation for why there is no increase in male decision making.
-This same pattern is evident, although noisier, when examining raw individual income (results not shown).
+However, there is no clear increase at age 65 in